Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-12-Prediction-of-Return.md

 Next, I calculate average costs for the items with the assumption that all of them were classified as False Positives (FP) or as False Negatives (FN).
 Then I will use these values to create the cost matrix.

 ### Empirical Threshold
-Next, I will perform Empirical Thresholding to see if there is another threshold, that would result in lower costs for my models.
+Then, I will perform Empirical Thresholding to see if there is another threshold, that would result in lower costs for my models.
 Here, the goal is not to find an auc-maximizing cutoff, but a cost-minimizing one.
 Therefore, a cross-validation approach is performed with an average over all cutoffs with the lowest error-cost for each fold.

 ### The MetaCost Algorithm
 Lastly, I will try the MetaCost algorithm.
 In the first step of the algorithm, I apply the minimal bayes cutoff and use it to label our data.
 With the probability predictions for the test set for this model, I apply the Bayes minimal cutoff to it.
 Then this vector is used as the new y_train.
 Next, another model is trained on the data including the new labels then predict the output of the test set.
 As the first model, I use Logistic Regression.
 For the case of Logistic Regression itself, I chose to use XGB as the trained model to label the data.